ariatemplates/usermanual/src/latest/templates/concepts/data_model_and_data_binding.md

 * **`view`**: for template-specific meta-data.
 * **`xxx`**: where xxx is a customizer unique-id used to reference customization meta-data.

 When several templates have access to the same data model, it is preferable to use template-specific prefixes to avoid meta-data collisions.
-It might also be happen that different instances of the same template have access to the same data model.
+It might also happen that different instances of the same template have access to the same data model.

 ## Binding Principles

+TBD